ADU Rules in San Diego, CA (2026)

 Permit Timeline

-San Diego ADU Permit Timeline: Ministerial approval within 60 days per Gov Code 65852.2(a)(3).
-San Diego Development Services Department (DSD) ADU permit typically 3-6 weeks for plan check.
-Standard plan program available at: https://www.sandiego.gov/development-services/news-programs-and-resources/programs/adu Apply through the San Diego Development Services Department (DSD) online permit portal.
+San Diego ADU Permit Timeline: The permitting agency shall either approve or deny the application to create or serve an accessory dwelling unit within 60 days from the date the permitting agency receives a completed application if there is an existing single-family or multifamily dwelling on the lot.
+Note: SD DSD ADU permit typically 3-6 weeks for plan check; standard plan program available at https://www.sandiego.gov/development-services/permits (operational, not codified).
+Apply through the San Diego Development Services Department (DSD) online permit portal.
 Phone: (619) 446-5000.

 Setback Requirements